 In 2000, identical twin brothers Zachary and Matthew Hyman founded California’s CardPayment Solutions, Inc. (not to be confused with Indiana’s Card Payment Solutions).
 CPS grew quickly, and the brothers sold it to iPayment soon after for $18 million.
 As soon as their non-competition agreement with iPayment expired, Zachary and Matthew were back in the industry, forming Central Payment (CPAY) in 2005, based out of San Rafael, California.

-Since then, they’ve managed to land on Inc. Magazine’s list of the 5000 fastest growing US-based companies for the past four years in a row, rating as high as #309 in 2010.
+Since then, they’ve managed to land on Inc. Magazine’s list of the 5000 fastest-growing US-based companies every year since 2010, when they ranked their best at #309.
 That’s great news, since it means they’re succeeding as a business.
 CPAY currently processes over $10 billion per year from over 65,000 merchants.
 We just have to hope they don’t end up sacrificing service for revenue growth.

 In August of 2012, CPAY sold 60% of the company to TSYS Merchant Services, opening a “joint venture” between the two companies.
 TSYS later increased its stake in the company to 75% in 2014.
 So TSYS processes the payments, while CPAY remains largely in control of their brand and sales practices.